 Whether you are scared of them or not, spiders live a very interesting life.
-How long do spiders live, you may be asking?
+How long is a spider’s lifespan, you may be asking?
 While it depends on the specific species, most spiders live a very similar life, especially their life cycle.

 If you’ve always wanted to learn about spiders, you’re in the right place.
-Let’s talk about their average lifespan, what it’s like for them from birth to death, and how spiders compare to other insects in terms of how long they can live.
+We’ll answer that burning question, “How long do spiders live?” by talking about the average spider lifespan, what it’s like for them from birth to death, and how spiders compare to other insects in terms of how long they can live.

 How Long Do Spiders Live?